-How to prove home as your principal place of business?
+How to prove your home as your principal place of business?

-In order to qualify for a home office deduction, you must prove that you use your home as your principal place of business.
+To qualify for a home office deduction, you must prove that you use your home as your principal place of business.
 But IRS also allows home office deductions on separate structures like a – studio, garage, or barn- if you prove that they are used exclusively and regularly for your business.
-Such a structure that is part and parcel of your business or profession need not be your principal place of business.
+Such a structure part and parcel of your business or profession need not be your principal place of business.

-- Your business letter head /visiting card mention certain portion of your home as office address.
+- Your business letterhead/visiting card mentions a particular portion of your home as an office address.

-- You only debit the expense proportionate to the area used out of total home space
+- You only debit the expense proportionate to the area used out of the total home space.

-- Bills vouchers of the office furniture , eqipments should be preserved and the installation of those things must be inside the area you claimed as office.
+- Bills vouchers for the office furniture and equipment should be preserved, and those things must be installed inside the area you claimed as the office.

 How do you claim the home office deduction?